FCTanner/tidy_tuesday/README.md

 # Tidy Tuesday

-This repo contains selected Tidy Tuesday analyses.
+This repo contains selected [TidyTuesday](https://github.com/rfordatascience/tidytuesday) analyses.
 Folders include original scripts and Rmarkdown documents.
 See below for some graphs from the individual analyses.

 ---